ryhennessy/criblworker/README.md

  * add worker nodes to a new/existing LB config
  * add submoduules for creating the same worker groups in GCP and Azure
  * Test default image/type for graviton use cases
+ * option to add workers to an auto scaling group.